FREQUENTLY ASKED QUESTIONS

 WHAT IS MICROBLADING?

 Microblading is a form of permanent cosmetics/cosmetic tattooing.
 Pigment is inserted into the upper dermis of the skin using a hand tool with a blade comprised of tiny needles.
 Hair-like strokes are scartched into the skin using the tool to mimic natural hair flow.
+This is not the tool/technique used in any of Lo's work.

 WHAT ARE MACHINE HAIRSTROKES?